saqibomer/SwiftySets/README.md

 ### Usage
 1. Add `SwiftySets.swift` in your project
 2. Create instance of 'SwiftySets' in your class

     `let sets = SwiftySets() // Add this line in your class`

     `override func viewDidLoad() {`
-3. Create sets like 'sets.createSignedIntSet(startLimit: 5, endLimit: 20, increement: 5)'
+3. Create sets like `sets.createSignedIntSet(startLimit: 5, endLimit: 20, increement: 5)`